 Laughter is a form of an outward expression of happiness, amusement and pleasure.
 It is a universal language that depicts joy or happiness and it?s derived from sound or movements your bodies make when you find something funny.

-It is important to feel confident with the way you smile.
-However that can be difficult at times as you may have chipped or any other tooth problems that can cause you to feel embarrassed of your smile.
+It is important to feel confident about the way you smile.
+However, that can be difficult at times as you may have chipped or any other tooth problems that can cause you to feel embarrassed of your smile.

 There are different treatments you could consider and these are:

 - Crowns and bridges

 - Dental implants

 - Strengthening your teeth with braces

 - Teeth whitening

 - Tooth-coloured fillings

 View this page for more information on how one of these smile makeovers can help you to restore your confidence.